Horne Foundry: Public Health recommends a threshold five times higher than the Quebec standard

 “Honestly, we don’t know.
 We believe, with the exchanges to which we are exposed between the government and the company, that substantial, very expensive and very complex efforts must be put forward to reduce this step by step,” admitted the Dr Boileau.

-In a document obtained by Radio-Canada last July, the company had however indicated that by 2027, it could at best reach a ceiling of 20 ng/m3, taking into account its technological and financial capacities.
+In a document obtained by Radio-Canada last July, the company had however indicated that by 2027, it might at best reach a ceiling of 20 ng/m3, taking into account its technological and financial capacities.

 The INSPQ did not take into account the capabilities of the company, instead proposing its threshold under the effects on the health of the population, in order to protect it.